akshita001/ProfileSummary/README.md

-# ProfileSummary
+# Akshita Mishra Profile

+Welcome to my pofile corner!!
+It gives me immense pleasure to share strategic and well-rounded approach to what I have accomplished so far with a highlight on a few of my accomplishments around academic achievements, extra-curricular activities and personal qualities.

-The repository stores information on my profile, results, outcomes of my competitions, tests etc. (Non-Exhaustive)
+This repository stores information on my profile, results, outcomes of my competitions, tests etc. (Non-Exhaustive)

+## 1. My Recent Academic Achievements

+## 2. My Recent Extracurricular Activities

+## 3. My Personal Interests, Qualities

-## My Blogs on wordpress and medium
+### My Blogs on wordpress and medium

 - Blog on "The Summer!!.." ([Please click here for details](https://mishra-akszita.medium.com/the-summer-ce489ba5be8e))
 - Blog on "Art is a way to Relax.." ([Please click here for details](https://medium.com/@mishra.akszita/art-is-a-way-to-relax-178964c64a1c))